References for JD Applicants

 Contrary to popular belief, using a lawyer, judge, or politician as a referee is not necessarily a competitive choice.
 Unless that person taught you in a post-secondary setting, or directly supervised you, they will not be able to answer the questions in our online reference form.

 We will ask your referees to rank your skills in comparison to others they have taught; about your academic performance, strengths, and weaknesses; and whether they recommend you as a suitable candidate.
-Your referees will also have space to provide additional comments of up to approximately 500 words.
+Your referees will also have space to provide additional comments on the form.

 Professional referees will be asked to answer the questions to the best of their ability, using their knowledge of you in a professional capacity.
 They will be unable to answer some of the questions regarding your academic performance.